Council history

 At that time, the shire extended from Dorrigo in the west to Coffs Harbour in the east and northward to the Clarence River.
 The population of the town of Coffs Harbour totalled only 600 people, living in 132 houses.

 As the town of Coffs Harbour grew, there was increased lobbying for it to be made a municipality in its own right - with the addition of Sawtell from Bellingen Shire.
-By 1951 the Dorrigo Shire Council headquarters had moved to Coffs, on the site today known as 218 Harbour Drive.
+By 1951 the Dorrigo Shire Council headquarters had moved to Coffs, to the site at 218 Harbour Drive.

 The new shire of "Coffs Harbour" was gazetted on 30 November 1956 and took in the area from just north of Repton up to Pipe Clay Beach and west to Brooklana.
 The first Coffs Harbour Shire President was Councillor Harry Bailey.